 Similarly, athletes, businessmen also prove their skills because of the resources available surrounding them.
 Many do their Bachelors in India and Masters abroad.
 Why?
 Go retrospect.
 You must be proud of Indian education too, I guess.

 However, let’s not indulge in the past.
 The present is good and the future is challenging.
 I prefer to look beyond the boundaries.
 I look at people as humans and not citizens of a certain country.
 I feel that patriotism is a wrong feeling.
 It makes you arrogant.
 It makes you biased towards a certain country, the leaders and their decisions.
 We have one world.
 Let’s consume the resources and lead a healthy life.
-Let’s contribute our knowledge to the whole world.

-Olympics, for me, was to see the limit of athletes.
+Olympics, for me, is to see the limit of athletes.
 How far can they go to win.
 How much strength and stamina they have.
 But all I could observe was wall posts with how much Gold, Silver & Bronze medals India has bagged and sometimes compared with other countries.
 WHY?
 YOU DON’T EVEN OWN THE MEDAL.

 Stop taking credit.
 Stop blaming.
 Stop reacting and start acting.